wintechis/ReversingRmlToCsv/README.md

 ### I. Description

-This project provides a graphical user interface (GUI) tool for converting RDF (Resource Description Framework) and RML (RDF Mapping Language) files into CSV format.
-The application simplifies the process of transforming complex semantic data into a more accessible and widely-used format for data analysis.
+This project provides a tool to convert RDF and RML files into CSV format, simplifying the process of transforming semantic data into a widely-used format for data analysis and visualization.

-> RDF data, typically stored as subject-predicate-object triples, is flexible but not naturally structured like relational data.
-This poses difficulties when integrating it with tools that expect tabular data for data analysis and visualisation.
-This tool addresses the challenge of converting RDF data into a tabular format, making it easier to work with in data analysis tools.
+>Semantic data, such as RDF and RML, contains meaningful information and relationships but is not organized in a tabular format.
+This makes it challenging to use with tools like spreadsheets or data analysis software.
+This tool overcomes these challenges by converting semantic data into a CSV format, enabling easier access and seamless integration with data analysis tools.

 *Important Requirements*